Brussels Expo

 The Brussels Exhibition Centre (Parc des Expositions de Bruxelles; Tentoonstellingspark van Brussel), also known as Brussels Expo, is the primary event complex in Brussels, Belgium.
 Located on the Heysel/Heizel Plateau in Laeken (northern part of the City of Brussels), the twelve halls that comprise it are used for the largest national and international trade fairs, exhibitions and other events.
 With 115,000 m² of facility space, they constitute the largest exhibition space in the Benelux.
-They are also a remarkable witness to the evolution of construction techniques during the 20th century.
+They are also a witness to the evolution of construction techniques during the 20th century.

 History

 The construction of the Brussels Exhibition Centre began in 1931, when five halls were built for the Brussels International Exposition of 1935 to celebrate the centenary of Belgian independence.
 The Palais 5/Paleis 5, informally known as the Centenary Palace (Palais du Centenaire, Eeuwfeestpaleis), was the most ornamental of these first five halls and is still in use today.